SlachDevM/MRRG-Mobile/README.md

       ▼
     Login
 ```
 The activation token is validated by the backend.
-Android only handles the user interface and forwards the activation request.
+Android only handles the activation workflow UI.
+Token validation and account activation are performed entirely by the backend.

 ---